 I try to share a little of this world through my sewing, but if you'd care to peek further behind the curtain try my Facebook page.
 No stodgy advertising page, it is full of behind the scenes pictures of photo shoots, the latest creations from the shop (whether they are successes or flops to never be attempted again), and odd bits and pieces from around the web that make me laugh enough to share.

 My Aunt Judith taught me to sew when I was a tender age of twelve.
 I had just joined the Arthurian Order of Avalon, an educational group about the middle ages, and needed costumes.
 The very first thing we ever sewed together was an underdress made of black crushed velvet that is still hanging in my closet.

 Thus ignited my passion for sewing.
 From the very meager beginnings of saving my allowance to buy fabric and borrowing my mother’s sewing machine, I grew to costuming myself, friends, and other actors for a variety of rolls and Renaissance festivals.

 My love of history has always influenced my sewing, and was the inspiration for branching out from Medieval and Renaissance costuming to Victorian and Colonial costuming.
 I’ve also made forays into modern clothing from the forties and fifties.

 When I started talking my friends into letting me sew for them, because I had more ideas in my head than I could make for myself, I realized I should pursue a business in sewing.
-In June of 2011 I opened Tailor of Two Cities and have been actively building it since, with the dream of leaving my day job to do what I love.
+In June of 2011 I opened Tailor of Two Cities and have been growing ever since.